CircusGM/mookAI-12/README.md

 ![Mooks respect vision](https://media2.giphy.com/media/ZhIknG0j4RlOa30Qsi/giphy.gif)

+## Supported Game Systems

+Dungeons and Dragons 5e is supported with just this module.
+Pathfinder 2e is supported by also installing the mookAI-PF2e module at [mookAI-pf2e](https://github.com/CircusGM/mookAI-pf2e).
+Support for other systems can be added by overriding the indicated methods in the MookModel class and registering the MookModel and MookSettings classes with mookAI.
+See the mookAI-pf2e module for an example.

 ## Notes and future plans
 Currently, only 5e is supported, but the core of mookAI is system-agnostic.
 Other systems can be implemented in a few hours by overriding the indicated methods in the MookModel class.
 MookModel5e demonstrates how this is done.
 Mainly, mookAI needs to be told where to find certain data (movement speed, attack range, actions per turn) and how to interpret it.
 I can't implement these models for every system, but I am more than happy to assist anyone who wants to adapt mookAI for the system they use.